Comparison Updated July 13, 2026

-PVFARM vs PVX: Cloud-Only vs AutoCAD-Native Solar Design
+PVFARM vs PVX: Cloud vs AutoCAD Comparison (2026)

 PVFARM and PVX both promise better grading outcomes for utility-scale solar.
 Both cite real project data.
 Both position terrain analysis as a core differentiator.
 That is where the similarities end.